-&lt;sup>17 State of World Population 2007, report from the United Nations.
-Data from World Urbanization Prospects.
+15Data from World Urbanization Prospects.
 The 2007 Revision Population Database (http://esa.un.org/unup).

-Starting from the observation that peasants formed the vast majority of the population in agrarian societies 'thereby sustaining and reproducing both themselves and the dominant classes and institutions, which extracted rents and taxes from them', in his numerous publications Henry Bernstein asks the question how we can perceive peasants as a social group within the contemporary deruralizing world (Bernstein 2006, 399).
+Starting from the observation that peasants formed the vast majority of the population in agrarian societies 'thereby sustaining and reproducing both themselves and the dominant classes and institutions, which extracted rents and taxes from them', in his numerous publications Henry Bernstein asks the question, how we can perceive peasants as a social group within the contemporary deruralizing world (Bernstein 2006, 399)?
 He questions views that the peasantry constitutes a general (and generic) social 'type' or group, determined by a set of qualities, from household subsistence to village solidarity and to social/ecological harmony, and this opposed to other social groups such as rural proletarians and market-oriented farmers.
-This so-called 'peasant essentialism' is apparent in both historical (pre-capitalist remnants) and contemporary (agrarian populism) analyses (Bernstein 1990, 400-404).
-"Peasants' become petty commodity producers in this sense when they are unable to reproduce themselves outside the relations and processes of capitalist commodity production, when those relations and processes become conditions of existence of peasant farming and are internalized in its organization and activity' (Bernstein 2003, 4).
-This model of peasant differentiation supplements the binary Marx/Lenin model, not by suppressing the peasantries but incorporating them (in scale and intensity) in a polarizing capitalist world-economy as producers of export crops, of food staples for domestic markets, and of labour power via (free or indentured) migrant labour systems (Bernstein 2003, 10).
-For more than a century now the debates about the 'agrarian question' or 'peasant question' have been dominated by two groups of protagonists, labelled by Farshad Araghi as teleological and essentialist.
-They both suffer from a-historical and often functionalistic presumptions (Araghi 1995, 338-343).
-To avoid these we need a more differentiated view; 'depeasantization has been neither a unilinear process, nor has it taken the historically particular form of differentiation in the countryside within each and every nation-state' (Araghi 1995, 359).
+This so-called 'peasant essentialism' is apparent in both historical (pre-capitalist remnants) and contemporary (agrarian populism) analyses.
+"Peasants" become petty commodity producers in this sense when they are unable to reproduce themselves outside the relations and processes of capitalist commodity production, when those relations and processes become conditions of existence of peasant farming and are internalized in its organization and activity' (Bernstein 2003, 4).
+This model of peasant differentiation supplements the binary Marx/Lenin model, not by suppressing the peasantries but incorporating them (in scale and intensity) in a polarizing capitalist world-economy as producers of export crops, of food staples for domestic markets, and of labor power via (free or indentured) migrant labor systems (10).
+For more than a century now the debates about the 'agrarian question' or 'peasant question' have been dominated by two groups of protagonists, labeled by Farshad Araghi as teleological and essentialist.
+They both suffer from a historical and often functionalistic presumptions (Araghi 1995, 338-43).
+To avoid these we need a more differentiated view; 'depeasantization has been neither a unilinear process, nor has it taken the historically particular form of differentiation in the countryside within each and every nation-state' (p.
+359).